kaushiks-info/Real-Time-ASL-Gesture-Recognition/README.md

 About the Project
 -
 This project was created as part of a final year major project with the goal of making communication more accessible.
-It uses real-time webcam input to detect and identify ASL gestures, converting them to text and speech.
+It uses real-time webcam input to detect and identify ASL gestures, converting them into text and speech.

 Instead of working with image datasets, this system uses hand landmark data for a lightweight and accurate prediction model.